 lolMiner got a restructure how to configure it and also features a 2nd, more simple config file format.

-Use lolMiner -h to get a list of new supported parameters or visit the new online manual
+Use lolMiner -h to get a list of new supported parameters or visit the

 Added optimizes solvers for Beam Hash III for AMD & Nvidia cards.
 Use --coin BEAM to auto switch from BeamHash II to BeamHash III on fork (approx June 28th, requires 8G card) or select Beam Hash III solver manually with --algo BEAM-III (requires 6G card)